ayushirathour/The-Averion-Labs-Front-End/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE for details.
+This project is licensed under the [MIT](LICENSE) - see the LICENSE for details.